Ercanar/bachelor-thesis/Thesis.typ

 For such a simple model that is quite reasonable and does not point to any big shortcomings with a high certainty.

 The albedo feedback is slightly positive.
 The MSCM assigns a specific albedo value to all clouds and all ice-covered points ($alpha = 0.35$) and a separate value to all other points ($alpha = 0.1$).
 Bigger models, e.g. the ECHAM6 used by @Mauritsen2013, contain some kind of vegetation model, leading to a more detailed and accurate albedo simulation @ECHAM6.
 As well as not containing a vegetation model, the MSCM has a rather simple sea ice model, possibly leading to a further lowering of the albedo feedback impact.

+A visual representation of the partial temperature contributions from all feedbacks can be seen in the middle section of @balken.

 === Arctic amplification
-The results concerning arctic amplification are obtained the same way as imposed feedbacks with the only change being that the tropics (30° S - 30° N) and the polar regions (60° - 90° S and 60° - 90° N) are done separately.
+The results concerning arctic amplification are obtained the same way as imposed feedbacks with the only change being that the tropical regions (30° S - 30° N) and the polar regions (60° - 90° S and 60° - 90° N) are done separately.
 Therefore the following values are calculated:
 $T_"surface, polar" = 259.707$ $K$; $F_"polar" = 3.082$ $W m^(-2)$;
 $T_"surface, equatorial" = 297.215$ $K$; $F_"equatorial" = 5.287$ $W m^(-2)$.